bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

 * OpenAPI spec (`/v3/api-docs.yaml`) is the input for client generation.
 * Includes **exception handling via `CustomerControllerAdvice`**.
 * Provides **unit tests** for both controller and service layers.
+* Profiles: `local` (default) and `dev` available — can be extended per environment.
 * Focused on clarity and minimal setup.

+---

+## 📦 Related Module

+This service is the API producer for the generated client:

+* [customer-service-client](../customer-service-client/README.md) — Java client generated from this service's OpenAPI spec.

+---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to [open an issue](../../issues) or submit a PR.

+---

+## 🛡 License

+MIT